Joint Coverage and Electromagnetic Field Exposure Analysis in Downlink and Uplink for RIS-assisted Networks: Results and Discussions

 \subsubsection{Joint Probability}

 Fig.~\ref{fig:UL_joint} shows the joint distribution of the uplink SINR ($\Upsilon'$) and \ac{EMFE} ($\mathcal{W}'$), i.e., $\mathcal{J}_{\Upsilon',\mathcal{W}'}(\gamma',\omega')$.
 The high level of agreement between the simulation and analytical results confirms the validity of Theorem~\ref{theorem:JOINT_UL}.
 We observe that for a given SINR threshold $\gamma'=-10~\rm dB$, the probability that the uplink \ac{EMFE} is below $\omega'=0.4 ~\rm mW/kg$ increases by roughly $15\%$ after deploying $16$-element RISs.
-This observation aligns with the insights from Fig.~\ref{fig:marginal_UL}, which shows deploying RISs is effective in increasing uplink SINR and mitigating uplink \ac{EMFE}.
-Therefore, it can be expected that deploying RISs improves joint coverage and compliance performance in the uplink.
-Moreover, the gap between the joint probability in the network with and without RISs is small at the high SINR threshold $\gamma'=0~\rm dB$.
-This can be explained by Fig.~\ref{fig:marginal_UL}.
-Specifically, deploying $16$-element RISs slightly increases the coverage probability at $0~\rm dB$.
-Moreover, the probability that the SINR is greater than $0~\rm dB$ is quite small, which dominantly influences the joint distribution of SINR and \ac{EMFE} in the high SINR regime.
-Therefore, the joint probability at $\gamma'=0~\rm dB$ slightly increases by deploying RISs.
+In conclusion, Fig.~\ref{fig:DL_joint} and Fig.~\ref{fig:UL_joint} answer \textbf{Q3}, indicating that deploying RISs is effective in increasing both downlink and uplink SINR and mitigating uplink \ac{EMFE}, while exacerbating downlink EMFE.
+Moreover, deploying RISs improves joint coverage and compliance performance in both downlink and uplink scenarios.

 Fig.~\ref{fig:UL_epsilon} shows the impact of the power control factor $\epsilon$ on the uplink joint performance at $\gamma'=-10\,\rm dB$ and $\omega'=0.4\,\rm mW/kg$.
 With an increase in $\epsilon$, the uplink exposure (measured by the transmit power of the typical user) intensifies.
 This is because the transmit power of a user is proportional to $\epsilon$, as shown in \eqref{eq:PtranUL_dL}-\eqref{eq:PtranUL_cL}.
-Moreover, the increased transmit power strengthens the serving signal power while the interference from interfering users also increases.
-Under the default values of system parameters given in Table~\ref{tab:simulation}, we find a trade-off value of $\epsilon$ at $0.6$ for the RIS-assisted networks, which provides the optimal balance between the benefits of increased serving signal power and the negative impact of increased \ac{EMFE} and interference.
+Moreover, the increased transmit power strengthens the serving signal power, while the interference from interfering users also increases.
+Under the default values of system parameters given in Table~\ref{tab:simulation}, we find a trade-off value of $\epsilon$ at $0.6$ for the RIS-assisted networks.
+This value offers the optimal balance between the benefits of increased serving signal power and the negative impacts of increased \ac{EMFE} and interference, which can serve as a potential uplink deployment strategy for \textbf{Q4}.
 The finding emphasizes the importance of the power control factor in designing and optimizing RIS-assisted networks.